+With the shipping industry still coming out of its recent downturn; it’s a chance for people to let their hair down and put their worries on ice (along with the champagne) for a few feverish days.
 Amanda Dardanis spoke to one Posidonia veteran to find out exactly what the big deal is (and where the biggest deals get done!)

-‘This will be my 7th Posidonia Week.
+‘This will be my 8th Posidonia Week.
 It’s hard work but I love it.
 My preparations for Posidonia usually start a couple of weeks before.
 I get all my best frocks out.
 Get them all lined up, along with all my best heels and handbags!

-Some of the functions are still very lavish, like the Clarksons event, usually held out by the Astir Palace pool for about 600-700 people.
-My first Posidonia event 14 years ago was Clarksons.
-They staged the most incredible laser show over the water and the champagne flowed all night.
-At the last Clarkson’s party, they ran out of booze when about 2000 gatecrashers turned up.
+In the past, the receptions were extremely extravagant.
+If you go back 6 years ago, celebrations went on for about 3 weeks.
+Some of the functions are still very lavish, like the Clarksons event, which is traditionally held out by the Astir pool for about 600-700 people (this year, with the new Four Seasons hotel not yet open, they will split the event into several smaller parties, I’m told).
+My first Posidonia event 16 years ago was Clarksons.
+They staged the most incredible laser show that I’ve ever seen over the water and the champagne flowed all night.
+At the last Clarkson’s party, they ran out of booze when about 2,000 gatecrashers turned up.

 Lots of companies hold Open Houses as well.
 Some of the shipping offices are very impressive; really beautiful, and they open them up for the day.

 But actually, the best networking is done at the smaller parties.
 Restaurants like Rafale (in Vouliagmeni).
 Or exclusive sushi fests at Nobu.
-At some of those smaller, more intimate gatherings of a dozen or so, you can sit down and eat, or have a cocktail, with some of the world’s top ship owners.
+I can’t mention names, but at some of those smaller, more intimate gatherings of a dozen or so, you can sit down and eat, or have a cocktail, with some of the world’s top ship owners.

 Posidonia is a big deal because everybody comes.
 International visitors love it here.
 They have a lot of goodwill towards Greece and they really appreciate the Athens Riviera.
 And because it’s only held every second year, it doesn’t feel like “same old, same old”, like it might if it was an annual event.

-It is exhausting sometimes going to 3 parties in the one night and then having to go to the office the next morning.
+It is exhausting sometimes going to 3 parties in the one night and then having to get up and go to the office the next morning.
 And you do see a lot of the same people everywhere.
 But at the same time, it’s really nice to feel part of a community – and really fun to be on the inside of it all.

-Posidonia International Shipping Exhibition 2016 officially runs from June 6-10.
+Posidonia International Shipping Exhibition 2018 officially runs from June 4-8.
 For more information on Posidonia events such as the Metropolitan Expo Centre and the Posidonia Run, visit www.posidonia-events.com